-Where it is deemed necessary, the school will ban pupils from bringing personal technology on the school site.
+Where necessary, the school will ban pupils from bringing personal technology on the school site.

 The school will hold assemblies, where appropriate, which address any specific concerns related to the misuse of smart technology and outline the importance of using smart technology in an appropriate manner.